 We have a lot of gun violence, but is gun control the right way to go about this issue?
 Also what exactly does our 2nd Amendment right give us the right to?
 What about the Right-winging, bitter-clinging, proud clingers of our guns, our God, and our religion, and our Constitution that Sarah Palin was talking about?
 How does that fit into the gun violence debate?

-The reason I love including current events in my introduction paragraph is because it ties the issues discussed in the reading to events happening in the now.
+The reason I love including current events in my introduction paragraph is that it ties the issues discussed in the reading to events happening now.
 Your professor will appreciate the injection (where appropriate) of more current stories into the papers that you write.
-Most of all it shows that you can make connections between what you are writing about and real life events.
-Especially in the liberal arts field, I believe that being able to make connections is important, because it shows that you can apply what you read and research to real life situations,
+Most of all it shows that you can make connections between what you are writing about and real-life events.
+Especially in the liberal arts field, I believe that being able to make connections is essential.
+It shows that you can apply what you read and research to real-life situations.

 Last, but not least, be enticing.
 Why should someone want to continue to read your paper?
 Your professors are going to read your paper anyway, but why not give them a great paper to read instead of a boring one?
 Entice your professor by giving away just the right amount of content in your introductory paragraph, the right amount of humor, the right amount of relevance, etc. This is so important if you want to use your paper for something in the future like a conference or something of that nature.
 There will come a time where people won’t have to continue to read your paper after they read your introduction if they don’t want to.
 You want to make sure you entice those people too.

 What will you do to create a better paper in the future?

 - The Happy Guide To Refreshing Stale Blog Content - April 26, 2019